How Do Greeks Celebrate Easter? And what are the Greek Easter Traditions?

 Take a look at the Easter procession video here

-and afterwards the different „epitaphia“ from various churches, are coming together on the main square
+After the procession, the different „epitaphia“ from various churches, are coming together on the main square of the town or village

-Note; In Nafplion there is also music, and many people, since it a very popular destination for Athenians to celebrate Easter,
+Note; In Nafplion there is also music during the procession, since it a very popular destination for Athenians to celebrate Easter,

 but in other places you will see the same procession without music and less people.